AdobeDocs/express-add-on-apis/src/pages/api/interfaces/Fill.md

 # Interface: Fill

-Represents a fill in the scene graph.
+Base interface representing any fill in the scenegraph.
+See [FillableNode](../classes/FillableNode.md).

 ## Hierarchy